North Korean Missile Threat Raises Political Risk Levels

 Given the current threat levels and recent impact on markets, the following strategies can help you prepare for any increase in political risk:

 - Manage your credit risks: Any escalating tensions are likely to have an impact on regional and global markets.
 Take the opportunity now — before a crisis develops — to assess your potential credit risks in the countries affected by these events.

 - Beware of possible supply chain disruptions: The complexities of supply chains means a disruption in one country can have a severe knock-on effect across your entire network.
 If you have operations or suppliers in any of the countries experiencing heightened tensions, you should review your contingency plans.

-- Have crisis plans in place: As tensions could escalate to political unrest or military conflict, you should have practiced response plans at the ready, understand how to avoid resulting business interruption, and be sure to prioritize employee safety.
+- Have crisis plans in place: As tensions could escalate to political unrest or military conflict, you should have practiced response plans at the ready, understand how to avoid resulting business interruption, and be sure to prioritise employee safety.

 - Risk transfer: With political risk cover readily available, you could consider transferring your risk to the insurance market.
 Insurers continue to view political risk as an attractive line of business and are competing aggressively for business.

-At the current time, the rising tensions between North Korea, its neighbors, and the US do not show signs of abating.
+At the current time, the rising tensions between North Korea, its neighbours, and the US do not show signs of abating.
 We will be keeping a close eye on developments and issue further guidance as needed.